Aims of this grant scheme

 The grant can be from £100 up to £5,000 with a strong justification required for the level of funding being requested.

 There will be two application deadlines per year.
-The first application deadline is 23:59 BST on Monday 20 September 2021.
-All applicants will be notified on the outcome of their application by early November.
+The first application deadline is 23:59 BST on Monday 19 September 2022.
+All applicants will be notified on the outcome of their application in November.

 Who can apply?